Overview

 Confirm communication channels before departure.

-The TEC ensures no rider is left behind and signals any issues to the leader.
+The TEC ensures no rider is left behind and signals any issues to the Ride Leader where possible.

-During regroup points, TEC can check on riders at the back and share feedback with the Ride Leader, as we now have the TEC ride to the ride leader when the ride leader pulls the group over before continuing.
+During regroup points, TEC can check on riders at the back and share feedback with the Ride Leader.

-This natural “rubber band” effect is normal and doesn’t necessarily mean you need to slow down immediately; the group will generally reform in this natural rubber-band fashion.
+This natural “slinky” effect is normal and doesn’t necessarily mean you need to slow down immediately.
+The group will often reform naturally as traffic clears or the road opens.

 The key is to maintain a rhythm that avoids extremes.

-Don’t chase a rigid formation – instead, trust that well-spaced riders, consistent pacing, and regular regrouping stops will keep the group connected without forcing anyone to ride outside their comfort zone.
+Don’t chase a rigid formation.
+Instead, trust that well-spaced riders, consistent pacing, careful planning, and regular regrouping stops will keep the group connected without forcing anyone to ride outside their comfort zone.

-A corner marker should not leave the marking spot until either the TEC waves them on (by flashing headlights) or communication via the ride leader that an incident has occurred and they should continue to the meeting spot for the main group.
+A corner marker should not leave the marking spot until either the TEC waves them on by flashing headlights, or communication is received via the Ride Leader that an incident has occurred and they should continue to the meeting spot for the main group.

 Keep these tips in mind: